-11. If you removed the adapter as a part of another procedure, continue with that procedure.
-To replace or install a new Ethernet adapter, see "Replacing the 17M/MB, 17M/MC, 79M/HB, or 79M/HC Host Ethernet Adapter with the power off."
+11. If you removed the backplane as a part of another procedure, continue with that procedure.
+To replace the backplane or install a new backplane, see Replacing the 17M/MB, 17M/MC, 79M/HB, and 79M/HC disk drive backplane.